 Whether you’re buying your first home, moving house or remortgaging, our guide will help you decide whether a fixed rate mortgage is right for you.

 What is a fixed rate mortgage?

-A fixed rate mortgage has an interest rate that stays the same for an agreed period of time.
+A fixed-rate mortgage has an interest rate that remains the same for a set period – typically up to five years, but sometimes for up to 15 years.
 This means you’ll know exactly how much your monthly repayments will cost, making it easier to draw up a budget.

-At the end of the fixed-rate period your interest rate typically reverts to the lender’s standard variable rate (SVR).
-Variable rates tend to be higher than fixed rates, which is why it’s a good idea to have a new deal when your fixed rate deal comes to an end.
+At the end of the fixed-rate period your interest rate typically returns to the lender’s standard variable rate (SVR).
+Variable rates tend to be higher than fixed rates, which is why it’s a good idea to arrange a new deal for when your fixed-rate deal comes to an end.

 What to watch out for with a fixed rate mortgage